pra-mesh/ResumeBuilder/client/readme.md

 # Things to complete for Certification

-- Resume Edit
-- Resume Templates
-- Delete Resume
 - Download Resume
+- separate draft and server data Resume